corbinlazarone/snippetbox/README.md

 # Snippet Box

 A server-side rendered web application built in Go, following [*Let's Go* by Alex Edwards](https://lets-go.alexedwards.net/).
-Snippet Box allows users to create, store, and share code snippets with a clean, user-friendly interface.
+Snippet Box allows users to create, store, and share snippets of text with a clean, user-friendly interface.

 ## Prerequisites